 - i) The student is responsible for submitting the final thesis or equivalent for the assessment of the award.
 The work must be presented to an excellent standard of presentation.
-Details of the format of the binding and style of presentation are issued separately.
+Details of the format and style of presentation are issued separately 12.
 The student must ensure that the format and standard of submission fully meet the requirements of the University's regulations. - ii) The student is responsible for ensuring that the work acknowledges opinions, ideas and contributions from the work of others; and does not incorporate, without acknowledgment, material derived from the work (published or unpublished) of another individual.
-This should be confirmed, before submission, by the student using Turnitin software, and consulting the Principal Supervisor on the interpretation of the resulting report. - iii) The thesis or equivalent must be submitted to the Graduate School (including re-submissions).
-The Graduate School will advise the student of the number of copies required (normally two, including one for each examiner) which will include a one-page Abstract of not more than 300 words of the written submission for the viva voce (oral) examination.
-The candidate is also required to produce an identical hard copy for themselves and a further hard copy for their Principal Supervisor. - iv) The viva voce (oral) examination should normally take place within three months of the candidate handing in the submission, or approval of the examination team where this is not in place already.
-An electronic copy of the full thesis or equivalent in PDF format must also be submitted - see section 1 vii) below. - v) A declaration that the work has not been submitted for any other award, except that entailed by research training as declared when the project was initially approved; that states the number of words contained in the submission and that states it is the work of the student alone, must be included.
+This should be confirmed, before submission, by the student using Turnitin software, and consulting the Principal Supervisor on the interpretation of the resulting report. - iii) The thesis or equivalent must be submitted to the Graduate School (including resubmissions), in electronic PDF format only.
+It will include a one-page Abstract of not more than 300 words of the written submission for the viva voce (oral) examination. - iv) The viva voce (oral) examination should normally take place within three months of the candidate handing in the submission, or approval of the examination team where this is not in place already.
+An electronic copy of the full thesis or equivalent in PDF format must also be submitted see section 1 vii) below. - v) A declaration that the work has not been submitted for any other award, except that entailed by research training as declared when the project was initially approved; that states the number of words contained in the submission and that states it is the work of the student alone, must be included 13.
 The latter should include evidence that the work acknowledges opinions, ideas and contributions from the work of others; and does not incorporate, without acknowledgment, material derived from the work (published or unpublished) of another individual.
 Where appropriate, this declaration will specify the relationship of the submission to any wider project or collaborative project.
 The Declaration should be signed and dated.
-Guidance on the specific wording required for this Declaration is contained in the Graduate School document Submitting for Examination: Guidance for Research Degrees Students and Supervisors (Annexe A Requirements for
+Guidance on the specific wording required for this Declaration is contained in the Graduate School document Submitting for Examination: Guidance for Research Degrees Students and Supervisors (Annexe A Requirements for Presentation of Master of Philosophy or Doctor of Philosophy, and

-&lt;sup>13 See the document Submitting for Examination - Guidance for Research Degree Students and Supervisors on the Graduate School Intranet Pages.
+12 See the document Submitting for Examination - Guidance for Research Degree Students and Supervisors on the Graduate School Intranet Pages.

-&lt;sup>14 The word length of the submission excludes bibliography (academic references), footnotes and appendices.
+13 The word length of the submission excludes bibliography (academic references), footnotes and appendices.

-&lt;sup>15 For example, evidence from use of Turnitin software - available from the University's 'Blackboard' electronic learning portal
+14 For example, evidence from use of Turnitin software - available from the University's 'Blackboard' electronic learning portal